 Boundary disputes occur when 2 or more parties claim to have ownership of the same land.
 It can also happen when the property owners disagree on how a particular land is used like extending tree limbs in the yard.
 Situations like this can be easily solved but sometimes they are difficult to deal with, they end up with endless debates when it comes to solving the dispute and there has to be a legal intervention.

 If you have a property line dispute with your neighbor you have to make the right approach and take the necessary steps that are needed in order to solve the problem easily.
 If you believe you’re the owner of any property and someone is making a claim, you have the right to protect your property.
 In this article, we’ll outline some important steps that need to be taken in order to resolve property line disputes

 Know Your Boundary

 The first and most important step is to identify the boundary of your property, make sure you have a line that separates your property from neighbors’, you should have this on a map so that it can be used as evidence, and always make sure the line is clearly drawn so that it can be seen clearly.
-Without exact boundary line of your property, it’s difficult to make claim when disputes arise.
-You can know your boundary line by checking your home documentation; you should talk to a surveyor to draw boundary lines for you when you buy a new house.
+Without an exact boundary line of your property, it’s difficult to make a claim when disputes arise.
+You can know your boundary line by checking your home documentation; you should talk to a surveyor to have boundary lines for you when you buy a new house.

 Talk Your Neighbor